 - latest, easy to assemble and disassemble injection head

-- maximum speed of injection head up to 60 cycles per minute
+- maximum injection head speed up to 60 cycles per minute

-- injection of the raw material of different thickness without extruding brine
+- injection of raw material of different thickness without extruding brine

-- possibility of pre-programming of injection moment, i.e. determining the layer of raw material which will be injected
+- possibility of pre-programming moment of injection, i.e., determining the layer of raw material which will be injected

-- drive of transporter synchronized with drive of injection head enables many combinations of injection patterns.
+- transporter drive synchronized with injection head drive enables several combinations of injection patterns.

 Modern filtration systems